-See, e.g., letters from the Auditing Standards, Apache Group, Georg Merkl, NWC, Connolly & Finkel, Target, SIFMA, Business Roundtable, Washington Legal Foundation, Morgan Lewis, Financial Services Roundtable, Society of Corporate Secretaries, Wells Fargo, TRACE International, Inc, Alcoa Group, Oppenheimer Funds, Association of Corporate Counsel, and CCMC.
+n269 See, e.g., letters from the Auditing Standards, Apache Group, Georg Merkl, NWC, Connolly & Finkel, Target, SIFMA, Business Roundtable, Washington Legal Foundation, Morgan Lewis, Financial Services Roundtable, Society of Corporate Secretaries, Wells Fargo, TRACE International, Inc, Alcoa Group, Oppenheimer Funds, Association of Corporate Counsel, and CCMC.

-&lt;sup>270 See, e.g., letters from Connolly & Finkel, Target, SIFMA, Business Roundtable, Washington Legal Foundation, Morgan Lewis, Financial Services Roundtable, Society of Corporate Secretaries, Wells Fargo, Trace, Alcoa Group, Oppenheimer Funds, Association of Corporate Counsel, and CCMC.
+n270 See, e.g., letters from Connolly & Finkel, Target, SIFMA, Business Roundtable, Washington Legal Foundation, Morgan Lewis, Financial Services Roundtable, Society of Corporate Secretaries, Wells Fargo, Trace, Alcoa Group, Oppenheimer Funds, Association of Corporate Counsel, and CCMC.

-&lt;sup>271 See, e.g., letters from Apache Group.
+n271 See, e.g., letters from Apache Group.

-&lt;sup>272 See, e.g., Auditing Standards, Georg Merkl, and NWC.
+n272 See, e.g., Auditing Standards, Georg Merkl, and NWC.

-describe more specifically the factors relevant to the Commission's determinations, and thus make award determinations more transparent, predictable, and fair.
-Similar to the approach used by the Department of Justice and Internal Revenue Service, 273 we adopt a methodology for determining awards where some factors suggest an increase and others a decrease in award percentage.
+Although we continue to believe the four criteria set forth in Proposed Rule 21F-6--three of which derive from the statute--are important, we have significantly revised and restructured the final rule in response to comments.
+The changes are designed to describe more specifically the factors relevant to the Commission's determinations, and thus make award determinations more transparent, predictable, and fair.
+Similar to the approach used by the Department of Justice and Internal Revenue Service, n273 we adopt a methodology for determining awards where some factors suggest an increase and others a decrease in award percentage.
 This analytical framework incorporates into the final rule text the four required criteria from the proposed rule and the eleven optional considerations from the proposing release.